rpaut03l/TS-01/AI/SD-M/AI-1-KRP-3.1/logical_agents_theory_guide.md

 Propositional logic is the **simplest** formal logic.
 It's the foundation for understanding all the others.

-> 💡 **Kid-Friendly:** Types of logic are like types of languages.
+> 💡 **Mind-Friendly:** Types of logic are like types of languages.
 Propositional logic is like baby talk — simple but limited.
 FOL is like adult English — can say complex things.
 Fuzzy logic is like saying "kinda" — things can be partly true!

 ---